seabopo/psStress/README.md

     .PARAMETER RestInterval
         OPTIONAL.
 Integer.
 Alias: -ri.
 The time, in minutes, to reduce all load between each stress interval.
         Default Value: 5.

-     .PARAMETER NoCPU **
+    .PARAMETER CpuThreads
         OPTIONAL.
+Integer.
+Alias: -ct.
+The number of threads to use for CPU stressing.
+        Default Value: Automatically calculated based on physical cores.
+2 for Docker containers.
+        Passing a zero will enable automatic calculation.
+Use the NoCPU switch to ignore this test.

+    .PARAMETER MemThreads
+        OPTIONAL.
+Integer.
+Alias: -mt.
+The number of threads to use for memory stressing.
+        Default Value: Automatically calculated based on physical memory.
+2 for Docker containers.
+        Passing a zero will enable automatic calculation.
+Use the NoMemory switch to ignore this test.

+    .PARAMETER NoCPU
+        OPTIONAL.
 Switch.
 Alias: -nc.
 Disables CPU tests.

-    .PARAMETER NoMemory **
+    .PARAMETER NoMemory
         OPTIONAL.
 Switch.
 Alias: -nm.
 Disables memory tests.

-    ** NoCPU and NoMemory are exclusive - only one can be used per test.
+    ** NoCPU and NoMemory are exclusive.